 - Log into your account on Pagely’s Atomic control panel.

-- Click on DNS on the left side menu.
+- Click on DNS from the menu on the left.

 Inside this page, you’ll be able to manage any of your DNS records that exist when using PressDNS.

-If you need more information on adding, changing, or removing DNS records, see the following sections.
+If you need more information on how to add, change, or remove DNS records, see the following sections.

 Adding DNS Records